 5- Get some readers

 Now comes the part I can't do alone.
 I need people to tell me what is working and what isn't.
 I need to find out if something I tried to be subtle about is ham handed or if something I thought I was overdoing was actually invisible.
-I can start with a few people I trust like Supportive Girlfriend--especially since she's the person in my mind as an audience when I'm writing most things--but eventually I have to move on to people I who haven't committed themselves to being 1/3 of a groupie threesome for slightly more objective feedback.
+I can start with a few people I trust including the few folks I consider "my audience" (as in "write for your audience").
+But eventually I'm going to need to get readers who might not want to bang me.

 The trick (for me) with feedback is knowing that the more it stings, the more they're probably right.
 A writer who's never had feedback before or never been through workshopping might not know how to filter bad feedback from good feedback (which is one of the reasons to get some feedback flinging oneself into the shark infested waters of critical review), but I have a pretty good feedback-dar for what is worth listening to.
 Shitty feedback is easy to blow off.
 It's the stuff that nails me right in the feels that I know is dead on.